TND531/Basic_Text-Based_Game/README.md

 # Basic_Text-Based_Game
-as the name says, that's a "basic text-based game"
+as the name says, it's a "basic text-based game"